Densely branching trees as models for H\'enon-like and Lozi-like attractors: Geometry of the trees

-\begin{proofof} \emph{of Theorem \ref{cor:dense}.} By using (A'), (B') and (C'), $D$ as an analog of $\Delta$, $\Omega$ as an analog of $T_0$, and the critical points and their preimages as the analog of points $Y^n_q$, the proof of Theorem \ref{cor:dense} is practically the same as the proofs of Lemma \ref{lem:stem} and Theorem \ref{thm:dense}, subject only to obvious modification of terminology and notation. \end{proofof}
+\begin{proof}[Proof of Theorem \ref{cor:dense}.]
+By using (A'), (B') and (C'), $D$ as an analog of $\Delta$, $\Omega$ as an analog of $T_0$, and the critical points and their preimages as the analog of points $Y^n_q$, the proof of Theorem \ref{cor:dense} is practically the same as the proofs of Lemma \ref{lem:stem} and Theorem \ref{thm:dense}, subject only to obvious modification of terminology and notation. \end{proof}